 Accreditation is perpetual; there is no need to renew.

-Specialty areas of training
+Specialty training modules

 While the minimum requirement for accreditation is completing the Tasmanian core module listed above, we also recommend you complete other modules relating to your specialty or area of practice.